 SIRS Early Career Awards

-The Early Career Award application is Tuesday, 30 November 2021.
+The Early Career Award submissions for 2023 are CLOSED.
+The application deadline for the 2023 Congress was Thursday, 8 December 2022.
 The program is intended to sponsor individuals who have through their research, teaching or clinical activities demonstrated professional and scientific interest in the field of schizophrenia research.
 Candidates must indicate their interest in schizophrenia research and, if possible, provide evidence of continuing and future involvement and activity in the field.
-Accepted awardees will be notified by early January 2022.
+Accepted awardees will be notified by early January 2023.

 Awardees are required to submit a poster or oral presentation abstract.
 It is the belief of the Society that the opportunity to attend its scientific meeting will stimulate the interest of young scientists in schizophrenia research by affording them the opportunity to attend an outstanding scientific program in clinical and basic research.
 The program will also allow awardees the opportunity to become aware of the most recent, and often unpublished, advances in schizophrenia research, meet international distinguished researchers and clinicians, and interact with world authorities working on the frontier of this field.

 When you submit a poster/oral presentation, you will click “Yes, include award submission”, or “No, do not include award submission”.
 Clicking yes will add the required Early Career Award questions to your submission.
 These questions will need to be completed to be considered for an Early Career Award.